conduktor/conduktor-docs/docs/guides/tutorials/sni-routing.md

 ## Overview

-SNI (Server Name Indication) routing reduces the number of Gateway ports exposed to clients.
+<GlossaryTerm>SNI</GlossaryTerm> routing reduces the number of Gateway ports exposed to clients.

 Unlike port mapping, which differentiates brokers based on the port a client connects to, **SNI routing distinguishes brokers by the hostname the client wants to connect to**.
 This allows the Gateway to expose a single port while directing traffic to the appropriate broker based on the client's requested hostname.